 Notifications of offensive odour reported by the community (through use of the Smelt-it app) continue to report "rubbish" as an odour source.
 Environment Canterbury has two staff dedicated to following up notifications from the community as well as conducting pro-active monitoring in the Bromley area.
-This has resulted in offensive and objectionable odour being substantiated on 13 occasions in this period originating from sites other than EcoDrop.
+In this reporting period an Independent Odour Assessor commissioned by Environment Canterbury also provided an assessment.
+This monitoring has resulted in offensive and objectionable odour being substantiated on 6 occasions in this period originating from sites other than EcoDrop.

-4. Next steps
+3. Next steps